 The poor staff were at a loss for words – shocked at some people’s (bulk buying) behaviour.
 This resulted in limiting the number of creams to two boxes per person.
 I did eventually get my hands on a jar, later in the month, then continued to use it for around six months.
 The furore had died down by then.

 The question is, are we compromising on quality?
 Will a budget face cream be as effective as either mid-priced skincare or the premium products sold on the beauty counters in department stores?

 All women are looking for that magical moisture in a jar.
 Living in the UK, our weathered skin can take a battering from the inclement weather we experience.
 Heading into the winter months, we begin to suffer the worst of it – the elements can be unforgiving.
 Experiencing this every day can take its toll on our skin.
-Air pollution can be another major culprit – especially, if you live in the city.
-The main aggressors being traffic fumes, cigarette smoke and, of course, UV light.
+Air pollution can be another major culprit – especially if you live in the city.
+The main aggressors are traffic fumes, cigarette smoke and, of course, UV light.
 This can result in dry patches, spots and an overall lack of glow.